hankcs/AhoCorasickDoubleArrayTrie/README.md

 But most implementation use a `TreeMap<Character, State>` to store the *goto* structure, which costs `O(ln(t))` time, `t` is the largest amount of a word's common prefixes.
 The final complexity is `O(n * ln(t))`, absolutely `t > 2`, so `n * ln(t) > n `.
 The others used a `HashMap`, which wasted too much memory, and still remained slowly.

-I improve it by replace the `XXXMap` to a Double Array Trie, whose time complexity is just `O(1)`, thus we get a total complexity of exactly `O(n)`, and take a perfect balance of time and memory.
+I improved it by replacing the `XXXMap` to a Double Array Trie, whose time complexity is just `O(1)`, thus we get a total complexity of exactly `O(n)`, and take a perfect balance of time and memory.
 Yes, its speed is not related to the length or language or common prefix of the words of a dictionary.

 This implementation has been widely used in my [HanLP: Han Language Processing](https://github.com/hankcs/HanLP) package.
 I hope it can serve as a common data structure library in projects handling text or NLP task.